 Child custody and visitation do not apply only in the case of divorcing parents.
 Unmarried parents have rights and responsibilities to their children, too.
-Law Offices of Liu and Hsu, P.C.
+CHH Law, P.C.
 A Professional Law Corporation, advises parents — and in some cases, grandparents or other close family members — in custody cases, with or without divorce.
 We work with parents from throughout Los Angeles County and surrounding areas.

 A parenting plan in California may allocate custody between separating parents on a 50-50 percent basis, a 25-75 percent basis or some other formula.
 “The child’s best interests” are pre-eminent in consideration of where children will spend time after a separation or divorce.
 Even when splitting couples disagree on many things, they are often able to find a path to reason by agreeing on the importance of their children’s stability and security along their journey toward becoming well-adjusted adults.